-Cañariaco
+Cañariaco Copper Project

-The Cañariaco property (the "Property") is an advanced stage porphyry copper exploration and development project located in Northern Peru.
-The Company's main focus is to progress development of the Cañariaco Norte project through completion of a Feasibility Study and to conduct an exploratory search for additional mineral deposits within the Cañariaco property.
+The Cañariaco Copper Project is an advanced stage porphyry copper exploration and development project located in Northern Peru.
+The Company's main focus is to progress development of the Cañariaco Norte Project through completion of a Feasibility Study and to conduct an exploratory search for additional mineral deposits within the Cañariaco Copper Project.